Restaurants

 Yamas Greek

 From the team behind the city’s riverside Opa Bar + Mezze comes Yamas Greek, another stunning Greek restaurant dishing up hearty Agean fare.
 The glam spot is decked out in terrazzo tables, rust-coloured seating and rose marble benches, with circular booths for larger groups.
-Fitting in with those giant booths, the menu is of course all about sharing.
-Start things off with warm pita bread with dips and mezze like halloumi chips, flash fried calamari and of course, gooey saganaki.
-Larger plates include rich moussaka, braised beef pasta and the extravagant dry aged t-bone, or there’s lamb and chicken from the souvla menu.
+Fitting in with those giant booths, the menu is, of course, all about sharing.
+Start things off with warm pita bread with dips and mezze like halloumi chips, flash-fried calamari and of course, gooey saganaki.
+Larger plates include rich moussaka, lobster live from the tank, and the extravagant 150+ grain-fed rib fillet, or there’s lamb and chicken from the souvla menu.

 Santorini Restaurant Grill Bar